-- We depend on enrollment of patients in our clinical trials in order to continue development of our product candidates. - We are heavily dependent on the success of D-PLEX100, including obtaining regulatory approval to market D-PLEX100 in the United States and the European Union. - Regulatory approval processes of the FDA, the EMA and comparable foreign regulatory authorities are lengthy, time-consuming, costly and unpredictable, and if we are ultimately unable to obtain regulatory approval for D-PLEX100 or any future product candidates, our business may fail. - PLEX is a novel technology, which makes it difficult to accurately and reliably predict the time and cost of development and of subsequently obtaining regulatory approval of D-PLEX100 or any future PLEX product candidates. - Clinical drug development is difficult to design and implement and involves a lengthy and expensive process with uncertain outcomes; we have not previously conducted pivotal clinical trials, and we may be unable to do so for any product candidates we may develop, including DPLEX100.
+- We depend on enrollment of patients in our clinical trials in order to continue development of our product candidates. - We are heavily dependent on the success of D-PLEX100, including obtaining regulatory approval to market D-PLEX100 in the United States and the European Union. - Our planned unblinded interim analysis in our SHIELD I trial may require that we enroll more patients than would have been the case without an interim analysis, in which case we will need to spend additional time, effort and financial resources on the SHIELD I trial, which may not ultimately be successful or support regulatory approval of D-PLEX100. - Improvement in standard of care infection prevention and control measures being undertaken in hospitals globally as a result of the COVID-19 pandemic may have decreased the rate of SSIs, which may adversely impact the ability of our clinical trials to demonstrate an improvement over the standard of care and may ultimately reduce our commercial opportunity even if our trials are successful. - Regulatory approval processes of the FDA, the EMA and comparable foreign regulatory authorities are lengthy, time-consuming, costly and unpredictable, and if we are ultimately unable to obtain regulatory approval for D-PLEX100 or any future product candidates, our business may fail. - PLEX is a novel technology, which makes it difficult to accurately and reliably predict the time and cost of development and of subsequently obtaining regulatory approval of D-PLEX100 or any future PLEX product candidates. - Clinical drug development is difficult to design and implement and involves a lengthy and expensive process with uncertain outcomes; we have not previously conducted pivotal clinical trials, and we may be unable to do so for any product candidates we may develop, including D-PLEX100.